Sign up to our newsletter and get exclusive offers and information about new products.

 Some services offer ‘lossless’ quality, which means there will be no quality lost when the file is compressed.
 We compared Spotify’s highest ‘extreme’ quality setting to a lossless service and discovered that while we could hear a difference between the two, it won't make a big difference in everyday life.

-Spotify offers both a free and a paid version of it’s service.
+Spotify offers both a free and a paid version of its service.

-Its free service grants you access to over 30 million songs, allows you to create and listen to playlists and albums and you can also access Spotify’s curated playlists and music recommendations.
+The free version grants you access to over 30 million songs, allows you to create and listen to playlists and albums and you can also access Spotify’s curated playlists and music recommendations.
 Being a free service though it does have some drawbacks; you'll get an advert every few songs, it restricts you from choosing an individual track from an album and the amount of times you can ‘skip’ is limited.

-It’s paid service will set you back £9.99 per month in the UK, but allows you total freedom to skip a track or play individual songs from an album.
+Its paid service will set you back £9.99 per month in the UK, but allows you total freedom to skip a track or play individual songs from an album.
 You’ll also never hear an ad and can access Spotify’s ‘extreme’ audio quality.

 Having launched in 2015, Apple Music joined the music streaming market after relying on the iTunes download store for many years.
 With so many people buying iPhones and moving into Apple's ecosystem, it's a genuine contender for Spotify's No.1 crown.